Foucault's measurements of the speed of light: Michelson's refinement of the Foucault experiment

 It was seen in Figure 1 that Foucault placed the rotating mirror R as close as possible to lens L so as to maximize the distance between R and the slit S. As R rotates, an enlarged image of slit S sweeps across the face of the distant mirror M. The greater the distance RM, the more quickly that the image sweeps across mirror M and the less light is reflected back.
 Foucault could not increase the RM distance in his folded optical arrangement beyond about 20 meters without the image of the slit becoming too dim to accurately measure.

 Between 1877 and 1931, Albert A. Michelson made multiple measurements of the speed of light.
 His 1877–79 measurements were performed under the auspices of Simon Newcomb, who was also working on measuring the speed of light.
 Michelson's setup incorporated several refinements on Foucault's original arrangement.
 As seen in Figure 4, Michelson placed the rotating mirror R near the principal focus of lens L (i.e. the focal point given incident parallel rays of light).
 If the rotating mirror R were exactly at the principal focus, the moving image of the slit would remain upon the distant plane mirror M (equal in diameter to lens L) as long as the axis of the pencil of light remained on the lens, this being true regardless of the RM distance.
 Michelson was thus able to increase the RM distance to nearly 2000 feet.
 To achieve a reasonable value for the RS distance, Michelson used an extremely long focal length lens (150 feet) and compromised on the design by placing R about 15 feet closer to L than the principal focus.
-This allowed an RS distance of between 28.5 to 33.3 feet.
+This allowed an RS distance of between 28.5 and 33.3 feet.
 He used carefully calibrated tuning forks to monitor the rotation rate of the air-turbine-powered mirror R, and he would typically measure displacements of the slit image on the order of 115 mm.
 His 1879 figure for the speed of light, 299944±51 km/s, was within about 0.05% of the modern value.
 His 1926 repeat of the experiment incorporated still further refinements such as the use of polygonal prism-shaped rotating mirrors (enabling a brighter image) having from eight through sixteen facets and a 22 mile baseline surveyed to fractional parts-per-million accuracy.
 His figure of 299,796±4 km/s was only about 4 km/s higher than the current accepted value.
 Michelson's final 1931 attempt to measure the speed of light in vacuum was interrupted by his death.
 Although his experiment was completed posthumously by F. G. Pease and F. Pearson, various factors militated against a measurement of highest accuracy, including an earthquake which disturbed the baseline measurement.